The 13 Laws To Grow Your Business Using Influencers

 Let’s get started…

-- #3: Design Your Road Map And Mark Progress With KPIs
+- #3: Have a Road Map and Mark Milestones

-- #5: Fingerprint File: ID Influencers Who Are Good For Business
+- #5: Fingerprint File: How to ID Influencers

 - #11: Promote, Promote, Promote!